microsoft/botframework-solutions/docs/virtual-assistant/typescript/gettingstarted.md

 To deploy your services using the default configuration, follow the steps in this common [deployment documentation page](/docs/virtual-assistant/common/deploymentsteps.md)

+## Starting your assistant

+- Open up the generated assistant in your desired IDE (e.g Visual Studio Code).
+- Run `npm install`.
+- Run `npm run build`.
+- Run `npm run start`.

 ## Testing

 Once deployment is complete, you can start debugging through the following steps:
-- Run `npm start` within the folder of your newly created assistant
 - Open the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator).
-- Within the Emulator, choose Open Bot from the File menu:
+- Within the Emulator, click **File > New Bot Configuration**.
-  - Provide the endpoint of your running Bot, e.g: `http://localhost:3978/api/messages`
+- Provide the endpoint of your running Bot, e.g: http://localhost:3978/api/messages
 - Provide the AppId and Secret values which you can find in your `appsettings.json` file under the `microsoftAppId` and `microsoftAppPassword` configuration settings.
+- Click on **Save and Connect**.

 You should see an Introduction Adaptive card as shown below